At Luck’s Yard we offer both Swedish Deep Tissue Massage and Sports Massage – both therapies are explained below:

 Swedish deep tissue massage is designed to make you feel more relaxed.
 It can improve your circulation and soothe your muscles.

-Swedish massage uses softer strokes on the bonier and more delicate parts of your body, and stronger strokes where there is thicker muscle coverage.
+Swedish massage uses softer technique on the bonier and more delicate parts of your body, and a stronger technique where there is thicker muscle coverage.
 This sensitivity to pressure makes it ideal for relaxation.

 More about Swedish Deep Tissue Massage